 New homes have an EPC of B or better

 Did you know homes are energy rated (just like your fridge) from A to G, so you can see exactly how energy efficient your home is?
 At Keepmoat, 98% of all homes built have an EPC of B or better.
 Typically, 51% of existing homes have an efficiency EPC rating of D or lower*.

-Although older homes can be retrofitted, research finds it could cost owners between £6,000 and £8,000 to bring the home up to an EPC rating of C, so the financial payback from utility bills would take years to realise*.
+Although older homes can be retrofitted, research finds it could cost owners thousands of pounds to bring the home up to an EPC rating of C, so the financial payback from utility bills would take years to realise*.

 Energy efficient living

 Each year, new build homes set a new standard for energy efficient living.
 Today, Keepmoat homes are designed from the ground up to be efficient.
 With high level of insulation, energy saving windows, efficient boilers, low energy lighting and even solar panels to generate their own electricity.
 Building with energy-efficiency in mind mean our homes use on average 6,496 kWh a year, as compared to older properties which use an annual average of 21,041 kWh.